pipeline-tools/gusty/README.md

 One good thing about gusty is that if you choose to use this package, gusty doesn't have to be the **only** way that you create DAGs.
 You can use gusty's `create_dag` to generate DAGs out of directories where applicable, and then implement more traditional methods of creating Airflow DAGs where the tried and true methods feel like a better approach.

 So feel free to give the gusty approach a try, because you don't have to commit to it everywhere.
-But when you try it, don't be surprised if you are blown away.
+But when you try it, don't be surprised if you start using it everywhere!

 ## Containerized Demo